WilliamRADFunk/planet-funk/docs/README.md

 "Error: ENOENT: no such file or directory, scandir 'your-path/small-project-boilerplate\\node_modules\\node-sass\\vendor'"

 To remedy this, simply run `npm rebuild node-sass`

+\-\- If you're running the `npm run readme` command, and your classes are not all present.

+Make sure you aren't importing a capitalized version of the name (ie. `import { Doug } from './Doug'` when it should in fact be `import { Doug } from './doug'`) assuming of course you've name the file with standard camelCase.

 ## Index